Valabhi University: Fame and influence

 The prominence of Valabhi was known over the whole of Northern India.
 Kathasaritsagara narrates the story of a Brahmana, who was determined that he would rather send his son to Valabhi, than to Nalanda or Banaras.
 Gunamati and Sthiramati were two of its Panditas; very little is known about the other famous teachers and scholars who lived here.
 It is quite certain that a stamp of approval of doctrines preached by various scholars by the Panditas of Valabhi, who were of authority, was valued highly in learned assemblies of many kingdoms.

 Valabhi was visited by Xuanzang, a Chinese pilgrim, in the 7th century and by Yijing towards the end of the century.
-Yijing described the university as at par with the Buddhist monastic center Nalanda.
+Yijing described the university as at par with the Buddhist monastic centre Nalanda.

 Administration and finance

-When Xuanzang visited the university in the middle of the 7th century, there were more than 6000 monks studying in the place.
+When Xuanzang visited the university in the middle of the 7th century, more than 6000 monks were studying in the place.
 Some 100 monasteries were provided for their accommodation.
 The citizens of Valabhi, many of whom were rich and generous, made available the funds necessary for running the institution.
 The Maitraka kings, who ruled over the country, acted as patrons to the university.
 They provided enormous grants for the working of the institution and equipping its libraries.

-Decline and end

-In 775 CE, the patron kings succumbed to an attack by the Arabs.
-This gave the university a temporary set-back.
-Even afterwards, the work of the university continued incessantly, as the successors of the Maitraka dynasty continued to patronize it with bountiful donations.
-Not much information has been retrieved regarding the university during and after this period.
-The defeat of its patron kings had definitely led way to the slow death of all its educational activities in the 12th century.